Golden-Handed Tamarin Facts

 Golden-Handed Tamarin Distribution, Habitat, and Ecology

 First of all, the marvelous Golden-Handed Tamarin inhabits highly specific portions of only 5 countries in South America.
-This limited area includes Guyana, Brazil, Suriname, French Guiana, and Venezuela.
+This surprisingly limited geographical area includes portions Guyana, Brazil, Suriname, French Guiana, and Venezuela.

-Yet even more specifically, within that range, it only inhabits wooded areas north of the Amazon River.
-The creature also spends virtually all of its time in the canopy.
+Yet even more specifically, within that range, the fascinating primate only inhabits wooded areas north of the Amazon River.
+The creature also spends virtually all of its time in the canopy of the area.
 Therein, it also apparently prefers trees with small crowns.

 Most notably, however, it typically lives in small groups.
 These groups usually consist of no more than 4 to 15 individuals.
 Rather surprisingly, little competition exist within the group, even among breeding males.